Folleach/mineginx/README.md

 Made to host multiple minecraft servers on the same ``ip:port`` with different domains.
 Inspired by [nginx](https://nginx.org/)

+Can proxy anything starting from version 1.7.2 and above

 ## Configuration

 In the configuration, you can specify servers list